Skip to content

 • If the environment variable name or an argument to one of the above parameters contains spaces, enclose it in double quote (") characters.

-• If you specify both --minlength (-n) and --maxlength (-x), the minimum length must be smaller than the maximum length.
+• If you specify both --minlength (-n) and --maxlength (-x), the maximum length must be greater than or equal to the minimum length.

 • You cannot specify the --minlength (-n) parameter with either the --emptyinputallowed (-e) or --timeout (-t) parameters.

-• An argument of 0 for --maxlength (-x) means "maximum allowable length" (see Notes/Limitations section, below).
+• An argument of 0 for --maxlength (-x) means "maximum allowable length" (see the Maximum Input Length section, below).

 • It is recommended to specify parameters at the beginning of the command line (in any order) and the environment variable name at the end of the command line.